aman3608/Todo-App/README.md

 In the project directory, you can run:

+### npm install react-icons --save

+to initialize reac icons in your npm directory.

+In the project directory, you can run:

 ### `npm start`

+Then Start the Developement server.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.